Published: September 18, 2020

 This translates into building the life you want.
 When you feel good, you are more equipped to go after that job you have been wanting or settle into a healthy and robust relationship.

 A lack of self-respect may lead to you over-indulging or skipping out on the gym.
-You do not respect your health or body enough to give it what it needs.
+You certainly don't respect your health or body enough to give it what it needs.
 You might also give too much of your time to others or fall into an unhealthy relationship.
 This can lead to a low quality of life, among other issues.

 How do you know if you have low self-respect or not?
 Use the following low self-respect signs to determine if you need to learn how to respect yourself more.

 You know you want or need something, but you never voice it.
-You frequently, instead, go along with what other people want or need.
+Frequently, instead, you go along with what other people want or need.
 In other words, you may ‘give in’ more than you ‘take’ or stand your ground.

 You apologize for situations you may have no control or responsibility in.
 Further, you may feel guilty for something as simple as taking up space in a room.